-Google has always been a software company, but over the years they released some really cool hardware products, the most important of which are smartphones.
-With the launch of the new Pixel 3 series of smartphones, we trace Google’s smartphones journey from the very first phones.
+Google has always been a software company, but over the years, they have released some really cool hardware products, the most important of which are smartphones.
+With the launch of the new Pixel 3 series of smartphones, we trace Google’s smartphone journey from the very first phones.
 To help visualize this long journey we have an infographic from HomeTop that throws light on the Nexus and Pixel range of smartphones and their specifications.

 But with the Nexus 6, Google moved to a higher price segment with even the Nexus 6P, the last Nexus phone taking a similar route.
-Google clearly wanted a bit more of the pie and despite the anguish of their fans, closed down the Nexus program.
+Google wanted a bit more of the pie and closed down the Nexus program despite the anguish of their fans.

-But born from the ashes of Nexus was the Pixel program which created smartphones that focus on great software experience but also a more premium smartphone experience with better cameras, display and build.
-The camera is one specialty of the Pixel programs as we have seen on the Pixel 2, which boasts of one of the best camera experiences on a mobile.
-Despite using a single sensor, Google is able to deliver great images in all lighting conditions and can take excellent effect shots with the Pixel 2.
+But born from the ashes of Nexus was the Pixel program which created smartphones that focus on a great software experience but also a more premium smartphone experience with better cameras, display, and build.
+The camera is one specialty of the Pixel programs, as we have seen on the Pixel 2, which boasts of one of the best camera experiences on mobile.
+Despite using a single sensor, Google can deliver great images in all lighting conditions and take excellent effect shots with the Pixel 2.

 The Pixel 3 launched recently aims to take this to the next level with a bigger display, improved software, and better cameras.
 Read more details of each of the Nexus and Pixel phones in the infographic above and comment about which one of the phones is your favorite and your thoughts on the new Pixel 3 phones.